-Investigator: Richard Schulz, Gerontology, UCSUR

-Funder: Health Resources and Services Administration
+Principal Investigator: Richard Schulz, Gerontology, UCSUR Funder: Health Resources and Services Administration Period:

-The GEC/PA is a consortium of The University of Pittsburgh, Penn State University, and Temple University.
-The mission of the GEC/PA is to provide various educational programs to healthcare professionals in the areas of elder care issues.
+The GEC/PA is a consortium of the University of Pittsburgh, Penn State University, and UPMC, with Pitt as the lead institution.
+The GEC/PA will focus on training to enhance geriatric mental health expertise throughout the state.